 |From Health and the Economy in the United States from 1750 to the Present|

-The plots of low & stable men's BMI's until 1945 made me think.
+The plots of low & stable men's BMI's until some time between 1945 & 1960 were thought-provoking.

 1. Over-refined sugars & starches entered the US food supply in ~1880.
 Ref: How the Mid-Victorians Worked, Ate and Died. ∴ Over-refined sugars & starches don't cause obesity.